dunefskychadwick/dunefskychadwick.github.io/PLO3.md

 ---
-layout: page
+layout: post
 title: PLO 3
 subtitle: Analyze problems and propose solutions through the application of evidence [Evidence Based Practice]
 ---

 ## This page is a brief reflection of my practicum experience.
 To read a full reflection, please click the "Field Experience" tab in the top right corner of this website.

 ## 3.2: Gather and Evaluate Evidence: Gather and evaluation a variety of types of existing and/or new evidence.